nojasm/iPlug2Docs/README.md

 # A plugins structure
 A plugin is divided into two parts: The UI and the digital signal processing (DSP).
-They both run independent from each other and communicate through so called (Senders)[#Senders].
+They both run independent from each other and communicate through so called [Senders](#Senders).

 ## config.h